0xKitsune/EVM-Book/README.md

 # EVM-Book
 A collection of EVM related information.
 This is a repo that I created for myself to keep track of all the useful links/information I have come across related to the EVM and put it in one place.
 I made it public in case anyone else wants to use it to explore specific EVM related topics.
+This document is a work in progess and will continually be updated.

 Thanks to ControlCPlusControlV for some of these references.
 Check out ControlCPlusControlV's [Github](https://github.com/ControlCplusControlV) and [Twitter](https://twitter.com/controlcthenv).